-Nephi sees, however, that in spite of a world drunken in iniquity, the love of God would be manifested.
+Nephi sees, however, that in spite of a world drunken in iniquity, the love of God will be manifested.
 The Gentiles and all the world will be given the knowledge necessary to have convincing faith in Christ.
 In essence the world is given another opportunity to accept the gospel in its fulness.
 A restoration is promised.
 That restoration hinges on a book that contains "the fulness of the everlasting Gospel" (JS-H 1:34).
-Its pages restore the true knowledge of God, his attributes, characteristics, perfections, and teach men the course they must walk in order to know their lives are in accordance with his will.
+Its pages restore the true knowledge of God-His attributes, characteristics, perfections-and teach men the course they must walk in order to know their lives are in accordance with His will.
 True convincing and saving faith in Christ is the book's purpose and its central theme.
-For this purpose the Book of Mormon will always be the main pillar upon which the Latter-day Saints build their testimony of Christ.
+For this purpose the Book of Mormon will always be the main pillar upon which the Latter-day Saints build their testimonies of Christ.

-In Chapter 27 Nephi describes the Book of Mormon in detail: "The Lord God shall bring forth unto you the words of a book, and they shall be the words of them which have slumbered" (v.
-6).
+In chapter 27, Nephi describes the Book of Mormon in detail:

+"The Lord God shall bring forth unto you the words of a book, and they shall be the words of them which have slumbered" (2 Nephi 27:6).
 He explains in words of plainness the coming forth of the Book of Mormon.
-He mentions the "three witnesses" and "a few" others (vv.
-12-13) which we identify as the eight witnesses.
-He gives special instructions to the prophet Joseph Smith including the final sealing up of the book again that the Lord "may preserve [its] words" (v.
-22).
+He mentions the "three witnesses" and "a few" others (2 Nephi 27:12-13), which we identify as the eight witnesses.
+He gives special instructions to the Prophet Joseph Smith regarding the final sealing up of the book again that the Lord "may preserve [its] words" (2 Nephi 27:22).